 As with any new habit, the hard part is getting started.
-Here are a few tips that could help you along your way.
+Here are a few tips that could help you along the way.

-Setting a weekly reminder when you’re saving is due is a good way to make sure you don’t get off track in the beginning.
-Again, eventually, the saving will become a habit, but in the beginning, there is nothing wrong with setting a few reminders to yourself.
+Setting a weekly reminder when you’re saving are due is a good way to make sure you don’t get off track in the beginning.
+Again, eventually, the saving will become a habit, but in the beginning, there is nothing wrong with setting a few reminders for yourself.

 If you need help find ways to get money to save, I’ve got you covered there too.
 In order to get some extra cash at the start, selling some of your things might be a good way to get the saving ball rolling.
 Not only that, you’ll have less clutter in your home.